 It has cost me a huge amount of money to formulate these “trading laws”, and I offer them up for free, with the hope that it will help some of you.
 If one day I can follow these rules absolutely consistently, I’ll be a much better trader for it.

 - Stops – a stop price must be in place at all times for all positions, and stops should be set generously enough so as not to exit a position prematurely.
-It is permissable to cancel stops before the opening bell to let the initial ten minutes of market activity transpire before re-establishing the stops, as the majority of “problem” stop-outs occur at the opening bell.

 - Opening Bell – with the sole exception of updating stops, no actions should be taken in the first 30 minutes of any trading session.
-In addition, off-hours trading (either before or after) is to be avoided altogether.

 - Freshness – stop prices should be regularly refreshed, particularly when the market has moved in your direction a meaningful amount so that you can lock in some profits with tighter stops.

 - Emotional Awareness – use emotional awareness to your advantage, understanding fear often accompanies reversals in your favor and hubris often accompanies reversals against your positions.
+Analyze reliable technical cycles (such as the McClellan Oscillator) to augment your emotional awareness of market extremes.

 - Exits – the only acceptable exit is either being stopped out of a position or reaching a target price which has a clear technical rationale, and even in cases of the latter, partial exits are preferable to outright closes.
+Remember, a decision to enter a trade should be based on what may be; a decision to exit should be based only on what is.
+There’s a big difference in mindset.

 Following these rules consistently isn’t easy.
 But every year I get a little better at it.
 I urge you to consider making these rules an important part of your trading life.